 - Have at least one member of the team attend Orientation.

-- Submit all payment information and other paperwork in a timely fashion.
+- Submit all payment information and other paperwork by the due date.

-- Sign the Do Good Community Code of Conduct.
+- Review the Do Good Community Code of Conduct.

 - Complete at least one coaching session with a member of the Do Good team for feedback and updates on your activities.